Karumi/learnyougit/exercises/git_add/problem.md

 Right now your repository isn't tracking anything at all.
 Let's change that by adding a single file.

-In order to do that you must first create a file.
+In order to do that, you must first create a file.
 Use your favorite editor or the command `touch {filename}` to create an empty file.

-Now we need to tell Git that we want to add that file to our repository by typing `git add {filename}` and voilà!
+Now we need to tell Git that we want to add that file to our repository by typing `git add {filename}` and, voilà!
 Git now recognizes the file and has added it to its tracking system.

 {cyan}──────────────────────────────────────────────────────────────────────{/cyan}